Skip to main content

 • GCE A-level ABB-BBC.

-• Obtain a minimum of 112 UCAS tariff points in the Access to HE Diploma (subject) with 45 credits at Level 3.
+• Obtain a minimum of 112 UCAS tariff points in any subject in the Access to HE Diploma (subject) with 45 credits at Level 3.

 A minimum of five GCSEs are required, including GCSE Mathematics grade C or grade 4 and GCSE English Language grade C or grade 4 or GCSE English Literature grade B or grade 5.